A simple step by step guide to Odoo Subscription App

 In the Subscription Product, you will be able to see all the products you are currently selling to your customer on display.
 You can create your own Subscription Product by triggering the Create button

-Subscription Template is where you can select the template according to your organization’s details/preferences.
+An Odoo subscription Template is where you can select the template according to your organization’s details/preferences.
 In this instance, we have selected the template which we have created – as seen in the screenshot above.

 Again – once you fill out all the details, you can save it by clicking on the Save button at the top.